ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 Pattern signatures in GADT declarations, family declarations, and class declarations are also restricted.
 I'll first use a hypothetical yet-unproposed ``@``-abstraction syntax to "fix" these examples to demonstrate the analogy to the previous examples.
-Then I'll put the inline signature or top-level signature workaround that exist today.
+Then I'll put the inline signature or top-level signature workaround that exists today.

 #. ::